Topics

 KEY TAKEAWAYS

-• Term life is more affordable and usually chosen by younger Canadians with temporary needs (raising children, covering mortgage)
+• Term life is the more affordable options, and is usually chosen by younger Canadians with temporary needs (raising minor children, covering mortgage)

-• Whole life can be expensive but provides lifelong protection, guaranteed level premiums, and an investment component
+• Whole life can be expensive but provides lifelong protection, guaranteed level life insurance premiums, and a cash value component

 • You can speak to PolicyAdvisor agents to help find out whether term vs whole life insurance would be the best fit for you and your family